How To Configure Pricelists In Odoo

 After setting the customer, we’ll now create the order.

 As you can see, the product price is changed to 100 for this customer.

 Now, let us move to the next step which is ‘Advanced Price Rules (Discounts, Formulas)’.
 It provides us an option to create a pricelist with applied discounts.

 When we click on add an item, we get a pop-up which specifies if the pricelist should be applied on :

 We can specify the company, minimum quantity and also the date period for the pricelist as mentioned above.

 Now the Price computation in this pricelist works something like this:

-We have an option to compute price based on :
+We have the option to compute the price based on :

 First, we’ll take a case where we’ll set a fixed price, let us say, 200 in this pricelist for all the products and set this pricelist for the customer.